-To help people understand - the ones who are not interested in race track driving or those quick drivers who have not yet driven on the Nürburgring Nordschleife - how special the experience is, James Herne says it is better than sex.
-Every lap is so long that when the driver has covered just half of it, there's still minutes of excitement, fear and pleasure ahead before the single lap ends.
-It is the longest race track in the world, it is fast and the track is located in the mountains so the driver experiences 300 m (984 ft) of elevation changes (the lowest point is 320 m and highest point 620 m above sea level).
+Some say the Nürburgring Nordschleife experience is better than sex.
+Every lap is so long that when the driver has covered just half of it, there's still minutes of excitement, fear and pleasure ahead before the lap ends.
+It is the longest race track in the world.
+It is fast.
+And the track is in the mountains, so, the driver experiences 300 m/1000 ft of elevation changes.

 Although the page here contains mostly best lap times of street legal Porsches, the quickest Porsche race car laps should be listed, too.
-A day before the 1983 Nürburgring 1000 km race, on May 28, Stefan Bellof drove at record speed in the qualification covering the then 20.832 km Nordschleife (Northern Loop) in only 6:11,13.
-This translates to 125 mph/202 km/h average speed.
-On June 29, 2018, Timo Bernhard managed to beat the 35-year old record with the almost 2 times more powerful Porsche 919 Evo.
-His 5:19 is a totally unreal lap time, but Stefan Bellof's time is not worse considering it was made 35 years earlier with a car that had half the peak power, which had to comply with the FIA regulations, had the tyre technology of the eighties, had no traction control, no 4WD, a manual transmission and the track was slightly longer.
+A day before the 1983 Nürburgring 1000 km race, Stefan Bellof drove at record speed in the qualification covering the 20.832 km Nordschleife (Northern Loop) in only 6:11,13.
+This translated to 125 mph/202 km/h average speed and the record standed for 35 years.
+In 2018, Timo Bernhard managed to beat it with the specially prepared (not racing legal anymore) Porsche 919 Evo.
+His record of 5 minutes and 19 seconds is a totally unreal lap time, but Stefan Bellof's time is not worse considering when it was made and with a car that had two times less power, a car that had to comply with the FIA regulations, had the tyre technology of the eighties, had no traction control, no 4WD, a manual transmission.